pniemczyk/gpt_proxy/README.md

 Please replace `RAILS_MASTER_KEY` and `SECRET_KEY_BASE` with your own keys. you can generate `SECRET_KEY_BASE` by `openssl rand -hex 32` and `RAILS_MASTER_KEY` by `bin/rails secret`

+You can add `AUTHORIZATION_TOKEN` to secure the API.

 ## Providers